AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-displays-out-of-stock-products.md

 ---
 # Live Search displays out-of-stock products regardless of stock status settings in admin

+>[!IMPORTANT]
+>
-This issue was fixed in [2.0.4](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/release-notes.html?lang=en).
+>This issue was fixed in [2.0.4](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/release-notes.html?lang=en).
 To fix this issue upgrade to that version of Live Search or later.
 For steps, refer to [Updating Live Search](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/onboard/install.html?lang=en#update) in our user guide.

 This article provides information on the known issue where the Product Listing Page (PLP) shows the *We can’t find products matching the selection* error while the search popover returns some items.